 One of the first stops the man makes as he sets out upon this journey, is to visit a poet, who proceeds to recite an poem about which is at once a reverence and a lament for the state of Patagonia, or the state at which Patagonia has become.
 True to Diaz Morales’ style, there are no pleasantries or conversation; one starts reciting and the other listens, at the end of which our man just gets up and leaves.

 “White plains, carpet of pebbles.
 All shapes and colours against the light, shiny.
 Like diamonds.
 And knee-high sharp horizon cutting through my walls, like a razor blade.
 Heavenly light absent.
 Looking for God in the sky, leaving the earth to the devil.”

 “Dead fox and dog bodies, all beheaded.
 Some skinned, mummified by heat and drought.
 Absence of butteries, eating cadavars.
-Some places some places are littered with animal bones, skins and skulls.
+Some places are littered with animal bones, skins and skulls.
 Here and there cold fireplaces, traces of someone…past.”

 “Stable homes, and farms, once.
 Now without hope, water, life.
 Endless fences separating left from right.
 His and others.
 Fences.
 Easy to trespass by a man’s stride.
 Cattle gates shot.
 Strong winds from the west, replace lush peaks, rivers, surface water.”